🇯🇪

 Is it safe to travel to Jersey?

-Do I need a visa for Jersey?
+Do I need a visa to visit Jersey?

-What is the best time of year to visit Jersey?
+When is the best time of year to visit Jersey?

-What language is spoken in Jersey?
+What language is spoken in Jersey and will people understand English?

 Ready for Jersey?